 In accordance with Ontario’s Marriage Act, individuals wishing to marry must be over the age of majority (18), or must be at least 16 years old and have written consent from both parents.

 As Mendes D Costa J. explained in S. (A.) v (S. (A.) 1988 ONUFC, “A valid marriage is grounded upon the consent of each party.
 Oppression may vitiate consent and, if there is no consent, there is no valid marriage.”
 Such “oppression” may take various forms, including fear, persuasion, or social pressure, and, although it does not require any violence or threat of violence to constitute duress, it must be of such a level as to override free will and prevent any “real, understanding and voluntary consent”.

 While it may seem somewhat archaic, nonconsummation of the marriage (i.e. an inability to engage in sexual intercourse) remains a ground for annulment, and is, in fact, the most common ground relied upon in Ontario.
-However, the legal tests involved impose a high threshold.
-To be entitled to an annulment, it must be shown not just that the marriage was not consummated, but that it could not be consummated.
+In annulment vs divorce, However, the legal tests involved impose a high threshold.
+To be entitled to an annulment, it must be shown not just that the Loss of a Marriage was not consummated, but that it could not be consummated.
 More specifically, it must be established that:

 - the incapacity to engage in sexual relations existed at the time of marriage and was unknown to the spouse seeking the annulment;

 - the incapacity is the result of a “structural defect of a physical nature” or a psychological condition “that creates in the mind of a spouse an aversion, an invincible repugnance to the physical act of consummation, resulting in a paralysis of the will”;